Earf1/kernel-ctf-earf/Phantom Freight.md

 - Read pwlen, slice pwdata, verify CRC32 matches.

-- Reverse XOR with 0x5A to obtain the ASCII password, e.g., m4g1cALiMag3.
+- Reverse XOR with 0x5A (ascii Z) to obtain the password i.e m4g1cALiMag3.

 - Open the inner zip and retrieve the flag